How to Negotiate Salary for Your Next Career Move

 Posted by Auckland Resume on 30 Oct 2024

-A salary negotiation is an arduous process because it is about balancing what you believe you’re worth with the amount an employer believes they’re able to pay.
-But, if it’s done correctly, it can be an enjoyable experience for both parties that results in a higher pay for the employee as well as greater satisfaction for the employees in their work.
-Learn how to make your salary negotiation a success.
+Negotiating a salary can be difficult to talk about, because it involves balancing what you believe you’re worth with what the employer thinks they’re able to pay.
+If it’s done right it can be positive for both sides that results in a higher pay for the employee and greater engagement of the employee in their job.
+Learn how to negotiate your salary confidently.

-• Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary request is realistic.
+• Before you negotiate your salary make sure you research market rates as well as industry standards to ensure your salary request is realistic.

-• Find out information by the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+• Find out information by socializing with colleagues, using online tools like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-• During negotiations, be confident and clear, but be flexible and open.
-You should highlight tangible results you’ve had in your previous roles.
+• During the negotiation, you must be confident and clear, but be flexible and open-minded.
+Show tangible results that you’ve had in your previous roles.

-• Keep a positive attitude throughout the conversation, and engage in active listening.
+• Maintain a positive mood throughout the conversation and be active in your listening.

 Do your research

-Prior to entering any salary negotiation, it’s important to conduct thorough research on market rates and industry standards to make sure that your salary proposal is reasonable.
-Factors that might impact this may include levels of experience level, company size, and location (?).
-A great method of gathering data is to connect with your colleagues or those within your profession.
+Before you begin any pay negotiation, it’s crucial to conduct a thorough study of market rates and industry standards to make sure your salary offer is realistic.
+Factors that might impact the amount you are offered could be the level of experience, degree, size of the company, and location (?).
+One way to gather information is to make connections with your colleagues or those within your profession.

 Research Online

-With the aid of online resources such as [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. http://www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. htm) you will get a more substantial approach towards the range of benchmarking salaries that companies offer for the exact job.
-This gives you an idea of current market rates and other facets of a job.
+With the help of some online sources, like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. www.linkedin.com/salary) and [Glassdoorglassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) you can obtain a more substantial approach towards the range of benchmarking salaries that companies offer for the exact role which will gives you an idea about current market rates and other factors related to an employment.

-Time spent preparing for any negotiation is always well spent.
-You’ll be more confident in the presentation of your case if are prepared with a specific outline of your talking points prior to the time.
+The time spent in preparing for a negotiation is always well spent.
+You’ll be much more confident when the presentation of your case if have a clear list of points to discuss ahead of time.

-Here are some instances of items you might consider when negotiating your salary:
+Here are some instances of things you might want to think about to include in your salary negotiation:

 • Education & certification